Submerged Rena stern settles on reef

 The oiled wildlife centre in Tauranga has been reactivated.

 The Bay of Plenty Regional Council's Harbourmaster has directed all vessels to stay at least 200 metres clear of all containers from the Rena, as well as any salvage vessel working on the response.

 These temporary exclusion zones are in addition to the existing exclusion zone, which is an area of sea within three nautical miles of the Astrolabe Reef and any part of the cargo ship.

 The Port of Tauranga said modelling indicates any lost containers would drift southeast away from the reef.
 Normal shipping movements would continue, but extreme caution was needed by crews of ships coming and going from the port.

-Next story in National: Balloon crash victims' bodies returned to families
+Next story in New Zealand: Balloon crash victims' bodies returned to families

 Copyright © 2012, Radio New Zealand